Singapore Permanent Residency (PR) Guide: How to Apply?

 Eligibility:

-• Had significant contributions to Singapore’s arts and cultural scheme.
+• Contribution to Singapore’s arts sector

 5. Global Investor Program (GIP)